 The train moves into steeper plains, and a look back helps you soak in the entire Chama Valley.
 Soon the train starts pulling into the Cumbres Pass, hugging the rock face as it reaches the 10,000-foot high summit.
 The train moves along many of the original buildings along the route.
 At the top of the Cumbres Pass is the historic Cumbres Section House.

 Moving on, the train passes Tanglefoot Curve, traversing a tight loop where the trees are sparse, but the views of the mountains are indeed amazing.
 The train then crosses the Cascade Creek Trestle and into Osier, Colorado.
 This is the midway point on the journey as well as the lunch stop.
 Included with the day trip ticket price is a lunch buffet served at Osier Station.

 After leaving Osier, the train heads towards the Toltec Gorge and passes through two long tunnels, the Mud Tunnel and Rock.
 Once through the tunnels, stunning views await you as the train heads to the end of the line Antonito Colorado.
 The return trip back to Cumbres, New Mexico, is by motorcoach.
 Passengers can take the day trip tour from either Antonito or Cumbres.
 Both Cumbres and Toltec Scenic Railroad trips leave at 8:30 am and return around4:00 pm.

 Cumbres and Toltec Scenic Railroad Half-day Trips

 For a shorter adventure aboard the railroad, opt for the half-day trips that include lunch.
-You may opt for the Cinder Bear Experience that’s designed especially for families with kids, and runs in July and August on select dates.
-In case you have limited time, then opt for the Cumbres Express, a half-day trip from Chama to Cumbres Pass, with a return to Chama by motorcoach.
+You may opt for the Cinder Bear Experience designed especially for families with kids and runs in July and August on select dates.
+If you have limited time, opt for the Cumbres Express, a half-day trip from Chama to Cumbres Pass, with a return to Chama by motorcoach.